certinia/df12-deployment-tools/README.md

     * An ant build file used to compile the WSDLs into a java jar file.

+## Update July 2031
+- Undeploy script update.
+New component types, deals with fieldsets and related list filters

 ## DF12APP -- The reference example
 The DF12APP directory contains an example force.com application.